 Before you go…

 Write a list.
 For your younger kids, they could copy what you’ve already written down.
-You can dictate the list to the older children.
-For your preteens and teens, have them help you with the meal plan then write up the list using the recipes you plan to use.
+(Copy Work) You can dictate the list to the older children to write out for you.
+(Dictation and Spelling) For your preteens and teens, have them help you with the meal plan then write up the grocery list using the recipes you plan to use.

 While you’re there…